hrithirakesh/hrithirakesh/README.md

 - 👋 Hi, I’m @hrithirakesh
 - 👀 I’m interested in MLand DS
-- 🌱 I’m currently learning python
+- 🌱 I’m good at C++ and Python
 - 💞️ I’m looking to collaborate on ML and DS projects
+- Various Projects in Web Dev
 -
 - 📫 How to reach me figure out!!